IB Diploma Programme (Grades 11-12)

 Special Education Identification

-- Federal and state eligibility requirements as having a disability in at least one of 11 handicapping condition categories.
+- Federal and state eligibility requirements as having a disability in at least one of 13 condition categories that have an adverse impact on educational performance.

 Roles and Responsibilities